 Witches are associated with Halloween.
 It’s a favorite costume among the girls.

-The Celts believed that Samhain was the night that the veil between the spirit realm and the living was at its thinnest, allowing spirits and other supernatural forces to come back to the living and cause mischief or harm.
+The Celts believed that Samhain, or at least this time of the year, was when the veil between the spirit realm and the living was at its thinnest, allowing spirits and other supernatural forces to come back to the living and cause mischief or harm.
 For example, people could be transformed into cats or bats or other animals as a punishment for their bad deeds — black cats, of course.
 After the coming of Christianity, it was believed that witches had relations with the Devil.
 This led to the burning of witches (and sodomites) in the late Middle Ages in response to the threat of plagues.

 How did witches become associated with devil worship?
 As women who prepared natural remedies they became associated with the horned Celtic nature god Cernnunos.
 By a merger of the antlered god of the Continental Celts with the Greco-Roman horned god Pan/Faunus, who also had cloven hoofs, a new deity was created, around which the remaining pagans who resisted conversion to Christianity, rallied.